circularsquare/circularsquare.github.io/pages/lists/anime.md

 - heavenly delusion - 7/10
 - sanda - 8/10
     - style so dynamic!
+- beastars - 8/10
+    - relatable
+- jojo - 5/10

-stuff i want to watch
+stuff i want to watch/read
 - berserk
-- beastars
+- hajime no ippo
+- i don't know which is love